An abscess is the body's way of trying to heal from an infection. Abscesses form

 in an abscess, it may not be able to drain out.
 As pus builds up, it can press against

 Some abscesses are caused by an irritant like an injected medication that was not

 completely absorbed.
 Since they're not caused by infection, these kinds of abscesses

 are called "sterile" abscesses.
 Sterile abscesses aren't as common as infected

 abscesses, but they can happen on occasion.

 How Are Abscesses Treated?

-deeper inside the body, making things worse.
+push it deeper inside the body, making things worse.

-before and after touching the abscess.
+hands well before and after applying the washcloth.